se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ```

 In the above example, we write the `getPersons` method only once in the service class and we can access this method from any component by injecting the service in the constructor.
-This explains how DI increases "efficiency and modularity".
+This is how DI increases "efficiency and modularity".

 Declarative Templates and Dependency Injection are only a couple of noteworthy features of Angular.
 A more comprehensive [list](https://angular.io/features) is available on the official website.